ffbinaries/ffbinaries-node/readme.md

 Downloads precompiled **ffmpeg, ffprobe, ffplay and ffserver binaries** from http://ffbinaries.com.

-This module is cross-platform and can be used programatically, i.e. as a build step or in a postinstall script.
+This module is cross-platform and can be used programmatically, either as a build step or in a postinstall script.

+Can be used through CLI or as a Node module.

 # New in version 1.0.0